Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 Look for these topics in the article:

-- Single threaded
+- Single-threaded
 - Runtime
 - Web API
 - Heap and Stack
 - Callback queue and event loop

-Pair and dicuss
+Pair and discuss

 <!-- > -->